-The Lake District offers visitors a wealth of things to see and do, and some of the most beautiful landscapes in the UK.
+The Lake District offers visitors a wealth of things to see and do.
+Attractions in Cumbria centre around some of the most beautiful landscapes in the UK.
 Whether you want a romantic weekend away to celebrate a special occasion or a midweek break in a spa hotel, you will be well catered for in the Lake District.

 Coniston Water enjoys a tranquil and peaceful setting, and attracts visitors from all over England.
 Although the lake was made famous by Donald Campbell after he tried, and failed to break the world speed record in 1967, there is much more to Coniston Water than meets the eye.
 Nearby Brantwood House is well worth a visit, and several boat trips on the water are available including Coniston Launch and the Steam Yacht Gondola.
 Take a trip to the Ruskin Museum and the Grizedale Forest Park just to the east of Coniston.